On Sunday 28th April, Nicola Roper will be running the Virgin Money London Marathon for the 3rd time. She is...

 Clare and her family have always been valued members of the Mouth Cancer Foundation and are happy for her story to be heard to educate and inform others about Mouth Cancer.
-The charity is indebted to the fundraising and awareness campaigning that Pat does in memory of Clare.
+The charity is indebted to the fundraising and awareness campaigning that Pat and Colin do in memory of Clare.
 Clare would be hugely proud of her family.

 Tim Parsons and his Wife, Rachel - who is a Patient Ambassador - have worked continuously over the last 10 years, to raise awareness of mouth cancer.
 Rachel was diagnosed with mouth cancer in 2008, and underwent radical surgery.
 Tim was her caregiver during this time and for the following two years, balancing caring for her, whilst looking after their 5 small children, keeping house - and working full time as a Firefighter!

 He is painfully honest about this time.
 "We were left on our own following Rachel's operation.
 I received little support from my work - I was entitled to one day off - yes, one day - to care for Rachel.
 Firefighters make things right for people, but I couldn't make things right for her, and felt helpless.
 Cancer nearly ended our marriage and nearly led me having a breakdown."